procopio420/wall-app-backend/README.md

 # Wall App - Backend

 Wall App was my first API made using Django Rest Framework
+The project is hosted using Heroku: https://wall-app-back.herokuapp.com/

 ## Installation